CoinFabrik/scout/docs/docs/detectors/27-unstable-interface.md

 ### Why is this bad?

-It is a function not available io production chains.
+It is a function not available on production chains.

 #### More info